Sub-Season

 Hair

-Near-black, dark brown, or very dark chestnut.
-Naturally the darkest hair of any season type.
+Near-black, very dark brown, or very dark chestnut.
+Naturally one of the darkest hair types across all 12 seasons.
+The darkness is the defining feature rather than any warmth in the hair.

 Contrast